JeffHeck/SchoolDataProject/_posts/2019-02-22-welcome-to-jekyll.markdown

 Currently, Washington State's K-12 schools are covered.

 Latest additions:
-- added historical and projected total enrollment charts for each district.
+- added charts for each district for historical and projected total enrollments.
-- added a report on expenses per student grouping districts by enrollment.
+- added charts for each district for historical and projected budget amounts for the general fund.
-- added historical and projected revenues and expenses for the gen fund charts for each district
+- updated the state-wide charts (see the reports section) on general fund amounts to include revenues, expenses, net, and balance.